Cloudflare Docs

 If you would like to see the finished code for this project, find the project on GitHub and refer to the live demo to review what you will be building.

-Wrangler’s default template includes support for building and deploying JavaScript-based projects, including Webpack support.
-Inside of your new todos directory, index.js represents the entry point to your Cloudflare Workers application.
+Inside of your new todos Worker project directory, index.js represents the entry point to your Cloudflare Workers application.

 index.js

-The code provided by the default Wrangler template generates a simple text response and returns it to the client.
-In this tutorial, you will build off of that approach by reading data from KV and using it to populate an HTML response to send to the client.
+In this tutorial, you will build a todo list application running on Workers that allows reading data from a KV store and using the data to populate an HTML response to send to the client.

 The work needed to create this application is split into three tasks: